Welcome, to my ultimate guide on how to find a co-founder in the next 30 days.

 Try to include them in the discussion and ask them what’s a fair compensation according to them and allot them something that’s little higher than the industry standard.

-After working with a lot of single founders and what I have noticed is that If you are hiring a core team member and if they don’t feel well-compensated chances are that it can cause issues in the future for your company.
+After working with a lot of single founders, what I have noticed is that if you are hiring a core team member and if they don’t feel well-compensated chances are that it can cause issues in the future for your company.

 And that’s the last thing you want to happen between the core team.
 So it’s better to address these issues beforehand.

 Think about it.
-If you are getting a high skilled person on board.
+If you are getting a highly skilled person on board.

 What all are they sacrificing?

 Are they sacrificing in terms of their career growth?